afbernardino/task-manager/client/README.md

 ## Setup

-Build the code with webpack by running the following command:
+Build the project with webpack by running the following command:

 ```
 npm run build:dev - For development
 npm run build:prod - For production
 ```

+## Test

+`npm test`

 ## Run on localhost